isabellebpetersen/data-portfolio/README.md

 Hi!
 I’m Izzy, a data analyst and Math & Computer Science grad based in New York with a strong interest in turning data into clear, actionable insights.

-This portfolio highlights selected projects focused on predictive modeling, business insights, user behavior analysis, and visual storytelling.
-My work reflects both analytical rigor and creativity, with experience using data to inform decisions in education, product, and customer-focused contexts.
+I created this portfolio to highlight selected projects, both from my time at school and done on my own time, that focused on predictive modeling, business insights, and visual storytelling.
+My work always emphasizes a strong level of analytical rigor but also creativity; I like to think out of the box to represent and solve problems  I have experience using data to inform decisions in education, product, and customer-focused contexts.

 ## Projects